ekgazda/house-of-games-api/README.md

 # Eniko's House of Games API

-Welcome to my Northcoders API project!\
+This is my Northcoders API project.\
 Check out the hosted version here: https://eg-house-of-games.herokuapp.com/api

+..and the frontend project which is using this API: https://eg-house-of-games.netlify.app

 ## Project summary